Karth1kKumarK/Advance_lane_Extraction_In_different_condition/_posts/2018-09-5-advance-lane.md

         return dst
 {% endhighlight %}

-Camera intrinsic matrix and distortion co efficient are passed as arguments along with the image.
+Camera intrinsic matrix and distortion coefficient are passed as arguments  with the image.

-In order to increase the Contrast of the image,Adaptive histogram equalization is applied
+In order to increase the contrast of the image, Adaptive histogram equalization is applied

 <table style="width:100%; border:0px;">
   <tr>